 Aim High Academy is a 501(c)(3) non-profit organization

-"Aim High Academy combines FITNESS and FAITH to help build bright FUTURES in urban children and youth from the North Tulsa community."
+"Aim High Academy combines FITNESS and FAITH to help build bright FUTURES in urban children and youth from the North Tulsa community and beyond."

 October 2011, Tulsa Kids